 The age requirements specified for the given class should be satisfied as on the first day of competition, 4th September 2021.

 Any team that has a member under 14 years of age shall also have a member 18 years of age or over.
-All participants under 18 years entered for a 24 hour rogaine should present a written permission from parents or legal guardians upon registration.
+All participants under 18 years entered for a 24-hour rogaine should present written permission from parents or legal guardians upon registration.

 3 September, Friday

 from 10.00 Event Centre is open

 from 10.00–21.00 Registration and handing out event materials

 4 September, Saturday